 OUR TOWN: Program Description

-Our Town is the National Endowment for the Arts’ creative placemaking grants program.
-Through project-based funding, we support projects that integrate arts, culture, and design activities into efforts that strengthen communities by advancing local economic, physical, and/or social outcomes.
+Our Town is the NEA’s creative placemaking grants program.
+Through project-based funding, the program supports activities that integrate arts, culture, and design into local efforts that strengthen communities.
+Our Town projects advance local economic, physical, or social outcomes in communities, ultimately laying the groundwork for systems change and centering equity.

-We encourage applications for artistically excellent projects that integrate arts, culture and design into strategies for strengthening communities.
-As part of these strategies, arts, culture and design may uniquely:
+We encourage applications for projects that integrate arts, culture and design into strategies for strengthening communities.
+Arts, culture, and design may uniquely:

 - Bring new attention to or elevate key community assets and issues, voices of residents, local history, or cultural infrastructure.